Updated: April 10, 2026

 Power User Method

 The modern Settings page is fine for basic switching, but it hides options that the classic Sound Control Panel exposes.
-If you want to set a Default Communication Device separately, see hidden devices, or manage multiple outputs with precision — this is the panel you need.
-It has been in Windows since Vista and still has no real equivalent in the new Settings UI.
+This is the panel you need for setting a Default Communication Device separately, seeing hidden devices, or managing multiple outputs with precision.

 Opening the classic Sound Control Panel: